 Homeowners insurance covers your home and belongings in the event of certain disasters or accidents, as well as your liability for any property damage or injuries that you cause.

 At least three business days before closing, you’ll receive a form called the closing disclosure, which contains the final details about your mortgage.
-It’s crucial to compare the costs in the closing disclosure vs. the loan estimate, and ask your lender questions if you have them.
+It’s important to compare the costs in the closing disclosure vs. the loan estimate, and ask your lender questions if you have them.